Last Updated on

 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.
 As an Amazon Associate I earn from qualifying purchases.

+You are going to love this pumpkin corn bread recipe!
 Two of my favorite harvest time crops are pumpkins and corn.
-Corn bread is a popular in the colder weather in our house and is a wonderful addition to a meal of chili, a hearty soup or even an omelet.
-We often have corn bread and fresh fruit for breakfast as well.
-This Pumpkin Corn Bread recipe is very versatile because you can substitute any variety of mashed winter squash for the pumpkin if you’d rather.
-I found this Pumpkin Corn Bread recipe in The Old Farmer’s Almanac Everyday Baking Cookbook.
+Cornbread is popular in the colder weather in our house and is a wonderful addition to a meal of chili, a hearty soup or even an omelet.

 Pumpkin Corn Bread Recipe